 Gathered by Luis de Miranda as part of his PhD project

-From 2014 to 2017, Luis de Miranda has conducted his PhD research at the University of Edinburgh on the concept of esprit de corps, from a historical, political, philosophical, and comparative perspective.
+From 2014 to 2017, Luis de Miranda conducted his PhD at the University of Edinburgh on the phrase esprit de corps, from a historical, political, philosophical, and comparative perspective.
 This site is an annex of his dissertation.
-It mostly offers links to English-language (and some French) contemporary uses of the phrase ‘esprit de corps’.
+It mostly offers links to English-language contemporary uses of the signifier ‘esprit de corps’.
 It is for the most composed of citations from contemporary media.
-It offers raw material without the analysis and historical genealogy provided in the thesis.
+It offers raw material without the analysis and historical genealogy provided in the PhD.
 If you use data found on this site, thanks for quoting it as a source.

 Abstract | Luis de Miranda | The University of Edinburgh